Mac-Nerd/patchomator/README.md

 Displays the current version of this script.

 `--fullversion`
-Displays the full version of this script including the build date and build name.
+Displays the full version of this script including the build date and build name, along with the discovered version of Installomator.

-`--ignored "Space seperated list of labels to ignore"`
-`--required "Space seperated list of labels to require"`
-Optional list of ignored and/or required labels can be added to fine-tune the installation operation.
-See the section "*Ignored and Required Labels*" for more details.

-`-e` | `--everywhere`
-Allows for searching the entire filesystem for applications during discovery.
-By default, apps installed in /Applications, /usr/local and /Library are discovered.

-`-c` | `--config "path to config file"`
-Override the default configuration file location for `--read --write` or `--install` options.

-`-p` | `--pathtoinstallomator "path to Installomator.sh"`
-Overrides the default Installomator path for `--install` option.

-`--options "option1=value option2=value ..."` 	 Command line options to pass to Installomator during installation mode.
-Multiple command line option should be separated by spaces, and inside quotes.
-For more information, see the [Installomator Wiki](https://github.com/Installomator/Installomator/wiki/Configuration-and-Variables)

-`-s` | `--skipverify`
-Skips the signature verification step for discovered apps. *Does not skip verifying on installation.*

 `-q` | `--quiet`
 *Quiet mode*.
 Minimal output.

 `-v` | `--verbose`
 *Verbose mode*.
 Logs more information to stdout.
-Overrides -q
+Overrides `-q`

 `-h` | `--help`
 Show usage message and exits.

-`--proxy "pro.xy.addr.ess:port"`
-Tests and sets the ALLPROXY environment variable if successful to the Proxy address using the specified port.

-`-g` | `--gatekeeper`
-Switches to using SPCTL to verify applications instead of the faster codesign.
-SPCTL checks Gatekeeper to make sure the application can run, while codesign just verifies the signature of the application.

-`-u` | `--updatescripts`
-Allow for Installomator and Patchomator scripts to be updated if they are not the latest version. *Test before use.*
+### Default interactive usage
 When run, Patchomator will prompt you to install Installomator, if it doesn't already exist at the default path or the one specified with `-p [InstallomatorPATH]`.
 Patchomator will happily run without Installomator, but can't actually install any updates by itself.

-If the Installomator label files are not present, or are older than 30 days, they will be downloaded from the latest Installomator release on GitHub and put in a directory called "fragments" in the same directory as patchomator.sh
+If the Installomator label files are not present, or are older than 30 days, they will be downloaded from the _latest Installomator release_ on GitHub and put in a directory called "fragments" in the same directory as patchomator.sh

 ### Configuration

-When written using the `--write` option, the file `patchomator.plist` contains a list of the applications found on the system, and the corresponding Installomator labels which can be used to install or update each.
+Once written using the `--write` option, the file `patchomator.plist` contains a list of the applications discovered on the system, and the corresponding Installomator labels which can be used to install or update each.
 By default, Patchomator will look for its configuration file in `/Library/Preferences/Patchomator` but the full path can be overridden with the `-c` or `--config` command line switch.

 The current state of the configuration can be read with the following command